NEUFCHATEAU

 Description

-This vast protected Hôtel Particulier (listed as “Monument Historique”) is composed of two buildings and has had two periods of construction.
-The house between the yard and the garden was built in 1537 by Saladin d’Anglure, baron of Bourlémont.
-It was restored and it still has its beams and chimneys, and it showcases an important collection of Lorraine sculptures, from the 12th to the 18th century.
+The house between the courtyard and garden was built in 1537 by Saladin d'Anglure, Baron de Bourlémont; restored, it retains its beams and cheminées, and serves as a showcase for an important collection of sculptures, from the 12th to the 18th century.

-After the ravages of the Thirty Years' War, the hotel was rebuilt and decorated in the 18th century by the members of the Collenel family, ennobled in 1702.
-The monumental door, dating from 1758, kept its animal decor, and the dining room its a beautiful demonstration buffet-cupboard.
+After the ravages of the Thirty Years' War, the mansion on the street was rebuilt and decorated in the 18th century by members of the Collenel family, ennobled in 1702.
+The monumental door, dated 1758, retains its animal decor, and the dining room features a fine demonstration buffet cupboard.

-Sold as National Asset in 1795, the Hôtel Collenel has since only undergone minor modifications.
-This private house, jewel of Place Jeanne d’Arc, is open to visitors free of charge during the summer.
+Sold as a Bien National in 1795, the Hôtel Collenel has since undergone only minor improvements.
+This private residence, the jewel in the crown of Place Jeanne d'Arc, is graciously open to guided tours in season.

 Additional informations